- North Carolina

 Starting Point: Charlottesville, Virginia

 About 40 kilometers from the beginning of the Parkway, Charlottesville, Virginia, makes an excellent starting point to your journey.
 Spend a couple days in Charlottesville exploring Monticello (the home of Thomas Jefferson, the third president of the United States) and the region’s many local wineries.
-Before you start your drive, rest up at the elegant and intimate Clifton Inn, set on more than 40 hectares nestled in the shadows of the Blue Ridge Mountains.
+Before you start your drive along the Blue Ridge Parkway, rest up at the elegant and intimate Clifton Inn, set on more than 40 hectares nestled in the shadows of the Blue Ridge Mountains.

 Before hitting the road, spend some time exploring the Charlottesville area, where you’ll find plenty of historic sites and charming wineries.